TobiPristupin/RUN/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+SIMPLE RUNNING IS NOT LIABLE FOR ANY DAMAGE OR LOSS OF DATA